 - Earth’s Atmosphere

-Atmosphere is a layer of gases surrounding a planet or other material body of sufficient mass that is held in place by the gravity of the body
+The atmosphere is a layer of gases surrounding a planet or other material body of sufficient mass that is held in place by the gravity of the body.

 Earth is surrounded by an atmosphere of gases about 800 km deep.
 The gases are densest at the earth’s surface.
 The atmosphere consists of five different layers, each with distinct characteristics.